-The overall ecological health for Tellico Reservoir rated “poor” in 2017.
+The overall ecological health of Tellico Reservoir rated “fair” in 2021.
 Tellico has rated either “poor” or at the low end of the “fair” range all years except 1994, when it scored slightly higher due primarily to improved chlorophyll concentrations.

 The ecological health of Tellico Reservoir has been monitored using the same methodology since 1994.
-Ecological health evaluations focus on five indicators: dissolved oxygen, chlorophyll, sediment quality, benthic macroinvertebrate community (bottom life), and the fish assemblage.
-TVA monitors two locations on Tellico Reservoir—the deep, still water near the dam, called the forebay (Little Tennessee River Mile (LTRM) 1.0); and the middle part of the reservoir (LTRM 15.0) — usually on a two-year cycle).
+Ecological health evaluations focus on five indicators: dissolved oxygen, chlorophyll, sediment quality, benthic macroinvertebrate community (bottom life), and fish assemblage.
+TVA monitors two locations on Tellico Reservoir — the deep, still water near the dam, called the forebay (Little Tennessee River Mile (LTRM) 1.0); and the middle part of the reservoir (LTRM 15.0) — usually on a two-year cycle.

 To view or export the data, click on the menu in the top-right corner of the chart.